clhenrick/portfolio/_drafts/animating-svg-react-hooks.md

 {% endhighlight %}

 We'll create a second `useState` hook to get and set a variable for reversing the animation.
-We'll be mimicing the original `interpolateZoom` demo from the D3JS docs on ObservableHQ which zooms to one shape, then back the other shape, then back to the first shape, in an endless loop.
+We'll be mimicking the original `interpolateZoom` demo from the D3JS docs on ObservableHQ which zooms into one shape, then back the other shape, then back to the first shape, in an endless loop.
 Thus we'll want a boolean value we can flip to tell the animation to run in reverse once it has finished zooming into a shape.

 {% highlight js %}
 // state that will replay the animation in reverse